 Games between Arsenal and Chelsea are not, perhaps, the first games that come to mind when thinking about feisty London derbies but make no mistake, this fixture has thrown up some amazing results over the years.
-As we look ahead to the Carabao Cup semi-final, let’s relive some of their best encounters.
+Let’s take a looks at five of the best …

 CHELSEA 2-3 ARSENAL, SEP 1997